START HERE

 Planning ahead for heater season?
 Our Autumn Houseplant Care Checklist walks you through humidity boosts and other seasonal adjustments.

-Most of our favorite houseplants-Monsteras, Calatheas, Ferns-are native to tropical rainforests where the air is thick with moisture.
-They are biologically designed to thrive in high humidity.
+Most of our favorite houseplants-Monsteras, Calatheas, Ferns, Blue Star Fern, False Aralia, and Ming Aralia-are native to humid tropical environments where the air is thick with moisture.
+They are biologically designed to thrive in higher humidity than the average heated home provides.

 Plants "breathe" through tiny pores on their leaves called stomata.
 In dry air, they lose a lot of water through these pores in a process called transpiration.
 To conserve water, they might close their stomata, which slows down photosynthesis and growth.
 In extreme cases, the cells at the leaf edges die from dehydration, leading to those all-too-familiar crispy brown tips.